-Pro tip: prevention is better than cure.
 We recommend buying the best mattress protector you can to reduce allergens, stains and help your mattress last longer.
-Here’s everything you need to know about how to clean a mattress, no matter what you're dealing with.
+In the meantime, here’s everything you need to know about how to clean a mattress to get rid of dirt and stains.

 How to clean your mattress: deep clean

 It's a good idea to clean your mattress every six months or so, even if you haven't spilt anything recently.
 Most people spend seven-plus hours sleeping on their mattress each night, and during that time, dust, dirt and dead skin cells quickly build up - as do dust mites, which eat your dead skin.
 You're also likely to get marks from body oil over time, and if you don't clean your mattress regularly, it may begin to smell too.

 Luckily, giving your mattress a routine clean is cheap and easy.
 All you need is a vacuum cleaner (opens in new tab) (with attachments), as well as some common ingredients you’ll likely find in your kitchen or bathroom cabinets.
 Here's what you need to do.

 Vacuum the top and sides of your mattress in narrow, overlapping paths.
 Use the upholstery attachment, if you have one, for the bulk of the mattress, and the crevice attachment for the seams and edges where there's often hidden dust.
 Don't press too hard, otherwise you'll make the suction less efficient.